How to Create a Survey?

-Before you start drafting your simple survey, make sure you are able to identify the main purpose of your survey.
+Before you start drafting your simple survey, make sure you can identify the main purpose of your survey.
 Determining the purpose leads you to establish the proper type and form of a survey that you should make.
 This also enables you to distinguish what group of individuals you will be conducting your survey.
-In addition, you will also be able to come up with suitable questions that you need to be answered.
+Also, you will be able to come up with suitable questions that you need to be answered.

 2. Make the Survey Short

 Do not beat around the bush.
 Make sure that the content of your training survey is purely connected to your purpose.
 Do not add unnecessary things that are not helpful for your expected data outcome.
 Remember that the longer the survey, the more the respondents get uninterested in answering your survey.